Raising the Standard

 Stakeholders

 PFS will have an internationally recognised VVB as a validator and third party certifier.
-PFS currently retains SGS for validation services.
+PFS currently retains SGS for validation and verification services.

 PFS has granted Tāmata Hauhā Limited the ability to introduce Māori Forests for certification.